 My family’s known history goes back only as far as my parents’ great-grandparents.
-The American patriarch of my father’s family on his mother’s side was Rev. Syrus Bogan Henson, a freed slave who, when he left the Henson Plantation in Wilmington, North Carolina, bought 120 acres of land in Kilmichael, Mississippi, where he became a minister and raised a family of 20 children!
+The American patriarch of my father’s family on his mother’s side was Rev. Syrus Bogan Henson [1835-1910], a freed slave who, when he left the Henson Plantation in Wilmington, North Carolina, bought 120 acres of land in Kilmichael, Mississippi, where he became a minister and raised a family of 23 children!
 Several of Syrus’ offspring became educators.
-His son Luther, my great-uncle who lived to be 101-years-old (he died in 2000), taught blues musician B.B.
+His son Luther, my great-uncle who lived to be 101-years-old (he died in 2001), taught blues musician B.B.
 King and is purported to have given him his first guitar.
 King remained a close friend of the family until he died in 2015.

 As a kid, and since he did live in South Bend, too, I did get to know my Grandpa Will and got to visit with him on occasion, such as family gatherings and such.
 I remember him as being a nice, jovial man who loved his family.
 I never knew my paternal grandmother, Minnie Henson, however, who was Syrus’ youngest offspring, for she died in 1934.
 Grandpa Will died in 1960.

-Besides Lester (ne Luster), my father’s other siblings were Aaron, Amy, George, Joseph (first name, Henson), Lenora, Lillian, Lottie, Ora and two other unknown half-brothers whom Will sired after my grandmother died.
+Besides Lester (ne Luster) and my father, Earl, their other siblings were Aaron, Amy, George, Joseph (first name, Henson), Lenora, Lillian, Lottie, Ora and two other unknown half-brothers whom Will sired after my grandmother died.
 Lester, the third-born, had all the characteristics and maladies that did not suggest future longevity.
 He was sickly from birth and plagued by migraines from an early age.
-But now he’s survived all his siblings and is the oldest and longest-living relative of our family.
+But he managed to survive all his siblings and was the oldest and longest-living relative of our family.
 I never knew Uncle George (he died before I was born) or my alcoholic Aunt Lillian, who died when I was very young.
 But I knew and spent time with Uncles Joe and Aaron and Aunts Amy and Lenora, who lived in South Bend (and died there) and Aunt Ora, who lived in Kansas City.
 Aunt Lottie remained in Cairo.